-was educated on international marketing.
-The final session covered the board of directors, and the class participated in a graduation ceremony. rector, spearheaded the program and worked closely with the members throughout the five sessions.
+Shelee Padgett, Sorghum Checkoff regional director, spearheaded the program and worked closely with the members throughout the five sessions.
 Padgett has gotten to know each class member and has seen them excel both in their sorghum industry knowledge and leadership skills.
-"I am eager to bring back my knowledge and